 The principle of EMR lies in entering data on a new patient and updating it with every new visit.
 It facilitates further diagnostics of a patient by giving a follow-up of the patient’s condition.
 EMR organizes all information related to the health condition, reduces the doctor’s paperwork, and prevents duplication of health records.

 EMR helps to handle security issues.
 The system is based on the blocks of data that can be accessed on different levels for different specialists.
 For example, the whole patient’s record card is viewed by an attending physician only.
 The other medical staff providing additional services to a patient can solely work with particular blocks of information inside the record.
-So, the task for a development team is to provide a secure structure of data access and storage for both patients and care practitioners.
+So, the task for a telemedicine app development team is to provide a secure structure of data access and storage for both patients and care practitioners.

 Remote Patient Monitoring (RPM)